travel kyrgzystan self drive

 Stuck in a swamp in the middle of nowhere

 The biggest mistake we made was not carrying a satellite phone or SOS device.
-The rental company of our car said that it was not necessary, because there was reception almost everywhere.
-But that wasn’t the case.
 Once you’re in the mountains you have no reception whatsoever, only in the villages.
 Zero.
 Nada.
 And that can be life-threatening if anything bad happens.
+So nowadays we travel with a Garmin Inreach Messenger, which I really recommend.
+It’s small, easy to use, cheaper than its competitors and has all the options you need to get help.

-Such as the night when we were camping in the wild, near the Kum Tor gold mine and the hamlet of Kara Say.
+For us it went wrong when we were camping in the wild, near the Kum Tor gold mine and the hamlet of Kara Say.
 During the night a lot of melting water came down from the glaciers around us and the field where we set up camp turned into a swamp.
 At 4500 meters altitude, with no reception, in the middle of nowhere.
 The car was completely stuck and the water levels kept rising.
 Finally, after two days, we found help after walking several kilometers.
 It was pure luck; we met someone from the tiny hamlet Kara Say (approximately 30 kilometers away) who was going to sell his horse in the nearest town.
 He took us to Barskoon (back to the ‘civilized world’), which was more than 70 kilometers away.
 Once there we got help from the locals: a 6WD truck and 4 Kyrgyz men who eventually towed our car out of the swamp.
 I realize how lucky we were and that is not something that should be taken for granted.
 Make sure you can reach people if you run into trouble.
+I personally like the Garmin Inreach Messenger.

 What to bring to Kyrgyzstan

 I’m assuming that you take your passport and other essentials with you.
-In addition, you’ll want to bring at least an SOS device or satellite phone (see above).
+In addition, you’ll want to bring at least an SOS device or satellite phone (see above), such as the Garmin Inreach Messenger.
 Sun protection is also crucial at such altitudes, so take something like a hat/cap and sunscreen with high factor with you.
 I wore my windproof jacket more often than I thought I would and, of course, decent (waterproof) hiking shoes were very nice to have.
 The landscapes are perfect for drone videos, so also don’t hesitate to bring your drone with you if you have one.
 And last but not least: buy this amazing guide book with off-road routes for Kyrgzystan to drive the best routes the country has to offer.

 ● ● ●